Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/roi-tracker.md

 ```

 ## Track ROI area
-To track a ROI area, follow these steps below:
+To track an ROI area, follow the steps below:

 1. Prepare a `RoiTracker` configuration.